JavadMokhtari/DeepConvFarsiOCR/README.md

 # DeepConvFarsiOCR
-A Deep Convolutional Approach Toward Farsi Character Recognition.
-Used for both machine printed and handwritten datasets.
+**Implementation of A Deep Convolutional Approach Toward Farsi Character Recognition in Python** <br />Used for both machine printed and handwritten datasets.
-This fork illustrates an implementation of following paper in Python.

 # Papers